dylanized/asset-loader/README.md

 asset-loader
 ========

 Express.js view helper for including css or js tags!
-Supports easy syntax and bundle aliases for groups of files.
+Supports easy syntax, plus bundle aliases for groups of files and cachebusting.

 This module is focused on simplicity and flexibility for the frontend, and is backend-agnostic - use whatever tools you want to process your asset files and get them into place.
 The intention is to be completely decoupled from the asset preprocessors.